Identifying and Mitigating Radio Frequency Interference

 Workshop Detail:

 This workshop will present an overview of radio frequency interference (RFI) problems and show how engineers and scientists can use simulation and measurement to identify and mitigate such issues.
 Finding RFI problems early in the design process prevents loss of major revenue due to product redesign, delayed releases, recalls, and legal battles.
 To accurately predict and effectively mitigate RFI, engineers need wideband models for all of the components in the RF architecture and wideband antenna-to-antenna coupling data.
-This workshop will include examples of real-world problems that have been solved using this approach in addition to measurement demonstrations.
+The workshop will showcase real-world problems solved using this approach and demonstrate measurement techniques.
 At the end of the workshop, attendees will have a thorough understanding of how to approach RFI problems in the workforce or in research.

 The workshop will include four main sessions: